 dec.w &counter

-includes the definition of the integer constant COUNT equal to 100 and two operations, the mov.w operation that assigns the value of COUNT, that is 100, to the counter variable and the dec.w operation that subtracts 1 from counter.
+includes the definition of the integer constant COUNT equal to 100 and two operations, the mov.w operation that assigns the value of COUNT, that is, 100, to the counter variable and the dec.w operation that subtracts 1 from counter.

-Differently from machine languages, assembly languages are understood by human beings not directly by computers (see an example in figure 2.1).
+In contrast to machine languages, assembly languages are understood by human beings but not directly by computers (see an example in Figure 2.1).
 For this reason, a program called assembler is used as a translator to convert assembly instructions into machine binary operations (executable machine code).
 This binary code can be understood by a computer and its instructions will be executed by the CPU.
-An assembly language usually has one statement per machine instruction and, like a machine language that is hardware dependent, it is also machine dependent, thus its code is not portable directly to another computer with a different CPU.
+An assembly language usually has one statement per machine instruction and, like a machine language that is hardware dependent, it is also machine dependent, thus its code is not directly portable to another computer with a different CPU.
 In fact, because assembly depends on the machine code instructions, each assembly language is specific to a particular computer architecture.

-Figure 2.1.
-The assembly instructions and the machine code of a very simple program that prints the string “Hello world!”.
-An assembler program must be used to translate the original instruction in machine operations (here represented in a hexadecimal format).
+Figure 2.1 The assembly instructions and the machine code of a very simple program that prints the string “Hello world!”
+An assembler program must be used to translate the original instruction to machine operations (here represented in a hexadecimal format).